vito/bass/README.md

 Bass typically replaces CI `.yml` files, `Dockerfile`s, and Bash scripts.

 Instead of writing `.yml` DSLs interpreted by some CI system, you write real code.
-Instead of writing ad-hoc `Dockefiles` and pushing/pulling images, you chain thunks and share them as code.
+Instead of writing ad-hoc `Dockerfile`s and pushing/pulling images, you chain thunks and share them as code.
 Instead of writing Bash scripts, you write Bass scripts.